sdauletau/elasticsearch-position-similarity/README.md

   Author: Sergei Dauletau
   -->

-# Elasticsearch position similarity (aka boost by position) plugin
+# Elasticsearch "boost by position" plugin

 This plugin allows to boost search relevance by a position of a word in a field.